Qwejay/pptextract/README2.md

-# PPT媒体提取器
+# PPT Media Extractor
-这个简单的Python程序旨在帮助用户轻松地从PPT文件中提取媒体文件，如图片和音频。无论您是需要备份这些文件，还是希望在其他项目中重用它们，这个工具都能满足您的需求。
+This simple Python program is designed to help users easily extract media files such as images and audio from PPT files.
+Whether you need to back up these files or wish to reuse them in other projects, this tool will meet your needs.

 Select language:
 - [English](README2.md)
 - [简体中文](README.md)

-# PPT Media Extractor
-This simple Python program is designed to help users easily extract media files such as images and audio from PPT files.
-Whether you need to back up these files or wish to reuse them in other projects, this tool will meet your needs.

 ## Main Features: